 Q – Who can make decisions for someone that lacks mental capacity?

 A – This depends on whether any arrangements were put in place before the person lost mental capacity.
 If the person had put in place a Lasting Power of Attorney before they lost capacity, their affairs would be managed by their appointed Attorney.
 If the person loses capacity without having this document in place, then a friend or relative can apply to become a Court of Protection Deputy to make decisions on their behalf.
-Read our factsheet to learn more about making decisions for someone that lacks capacity.

 Q – How do I apply to become a Court of Protection Deputy?